 These Proxy Voting Policies and Procedures, including the Proxy Policies, are available to Clients upon request.
 To Clients for which the Corporation has proxy voting authority, the Corporation provides a summary of these Proxy Voting Policies and Procedures and discloses how those Clients may obtain information about how their proxies were voted.
 If requested, the Corporation will provide Clients with information on our proxy voting decisions and actions for securities in their accounts.

 In the case of ERISA plans, the named fiduciary that appointed the Corporation is required to monitor periodically our activities, including our decisions and actions with regard to proxy voting.
-Accordingly, the Corporation provides these named fiduciaries on request with reports to enable them to monitor our proxy voting decisions and actions, including our adherence, as applicable, to their proxy voting policies.
+Accordingly, the Corporation provides these named fiduciaries on a quarterly basis with a report of any votes against Proxy Policy.

-A Fund’s proxy voting record is available (i) on the SEC’s website at sec.gov, and (ii) without charge, to shareholder of the Funds by calling the Funds toll-free number as listed in its current Prospectus.
+A Fund’s proxy voting record is available (i) on the SEC’s website at sec.gov, (ii) on the Fund’s website, and (iii) without charge, to shareholder of the Fund by calling the Fund’s toll-free number as listed in its current Prospectus.
 The Corporation shall respond to all shareholder requests for records within three business days of such request by first–class mail or other means designed to ensure prompt delivery.

 At least annually, the Corporation shall review and where necessary amend these Proxy Voting Policies and Procedures.